y-takefuji/air_calculator/README.md

 # aircalc
 This is under review.

-aircalc has been downloaded by 20,387 downloads worldwide as of Feb.24, 2023.
+aircalc has been downloaded by 45791 downloads worldwide as of Feb.
+19, 2025.

 aircalc is a Python program based on two state-of-the-art libraries including hand gesture recognition library using mediapipe and optical character recognition library using tesseract.